No-Code AI Platform Comparison (2024): Which Tool is Right for You?

 - AutoML Video Intelligence: Enables the creation of custom video analysis models.

-- Integration with Google Cloud Platform: Seamlessly integrates with other Google Cloud services, such as BigQuery, Cloud Storage, and Cloud Functions.
+- Integration with Google Cloud Platform: integrates with other Google Cloud services, such as BigQuery, Cloud Storage, and Cloud Functions.

 Use Cases: